KangaZero/KangaZero.Week1_Refactored/README.md

 ## Description

+**Why?**
 This project was initiated to learn about refactoring an existing built code with visibly working for most (computer) users.
 However the exisiting code does not flow well semantically and thus, is rather inaccessible to some users.

+**Improvements**
 The refactored version will improve upon making it more accessible with the use of semantic tags and apprioriately sectioned.

-- What was your motivation?
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+This will not only help others to understand the source code, but also allows search engines and accessbility tools (Screen readers, etc.) to work better.

+**Acquired Knowledge**
+Throughout this small project I have learnt the importance of avoiding ambuiguity when possible, and what apprioriate element tags to replace them with.
+I have also understood the importance of making web-development.

+I made an attempt to make it mobile-friendly, with little success.
+However due to my limited knowledge and time constrains, this issue is yet to be fixed.
+Due to this, the current version is only built for large screens (eg. Monitors).

 ## Table of Contents